2026 - Affordable Housing: Enhancement Projects / Production

 Sources for Publicly Supported Affordable Housing

-San Francisco is fortunate to count on a number of capital sources of funding to provide as subsidy to support the production of affordable housing.
+San Francisco is fortunate to count on several capital sources of funding to provide as subsidy to support the production of affordable housing.

 General Fund